g-gualeni/3DPrintingCheatSheet/README.md

 3 mm Holes / screws
 --> Pass through: 3.2 for a 3 mm screw
 --> threads: 2.8 mm
---> Hiding a 3 mm cilindrical screw: diameter 6mm, deept 3.5 mm
+--> Hiding a 3 mm cilindrical screw: diameter 6mm, deept 3.2 mm (not 3.5)

 4mm Holes
 --> Pass through: 4.2 for a 4 mm screw